 Saigomade Hon Mēru o Goran Itadaki Makotoni Arigatōgozaimashita.
 Kongo Tomo Nani Toso yoroshiku onegai mōshiagemasu.

-In Japanese, it's also possible to express this idea using
+In the Japanese language, it is also possible to express this idea using

 Yoroshiku.

-The sentence is: Tell Peter I sent my regards.
+The phrase is: Tell Peter that I sent regards.

 ピーターによろしく